UWPCE-PythonCert/PythonCertDevel/source/class_schedule/session_1_01.rst

-.. _session_1_01:
+.. _lesson_1_01:

 ########################################
-Session 1: Intro to the class and Python
+Lesson 1: Intro to the class and Python
 ########################################

 **Intro to the class and Python**